©1978

 this way, Francis of Assisi called the moon, sister, and the sun,

 brother, because through Christ he saw all creation as kindred.
-There have been too many

 stereotyped imitations of Christ without an inner light to give